b-k/ethical-principles-for-disruption/outline.md

          1. Guides authentic behavior
          2. Violation=Loss of social currency - trust
          3. Violation=Legacy
+   4. Define: Utility
+         1. Our time is short
+         2. What is the most valuable thing we can do?
+            1. Diminishing returns for everything
+            2. Consider individual and social benefits
    1. Economics vs Eudaimonics
       1. Basic tenants of economics
       2. Behavioral economics